 Strategies: a.
 Maine DVR will include Wabanaki Vocational Rehabilitation in training and technical assistance opportunities – including New Counselor Training. b.
 Wabanaki VR will provide training and technical assistance to Maine DVR on issues related to cultural competency and best practices in Native employment supports. c.
 DVR will work with Wabanaki VR to increase opportunities for collaboration on delivery of Pre-Employment Transition Services to Native American students with disabilities attending Maine high schools. d.
 According to the joint Memorandum of Understanding, Maine DVR and Wabanaki VR will meet at least annually to review the agreement.

-Objective 3.2: To address the growing numbers of Maine residents who are “New Mainers” and who may be eligible for DVR services, Maine DVR will strengthen its services to this population through the following strategies:
+Objective 3.2: To address the growing numbers of Maine residents who are “New Mainers” and who may be eligible for DVR services, Maine DVR will strengthen its services to this population through the lens of Diversity, Equity and Inclusion and following these strategies:

 a.
 Provide staff training and development to DVR staff to increase cultural competence as measured through pre- and post- training evaluation. b.
-Conduct educational and outreach activities to increase awareness of availability of DVR services. c.
+Conduct educational and outreach activities to community organizations to increase awareness of availability of DVR services. c.
 Join with other workforce system partners to address common barriers to employment – such as transcript analysis, English language skills, and need for support services. d.
 Ensure language access in all DVR-produced and delivered materials. e.
 Include best practices in hiring and retaining New Mainers in employer engagement activities.

 Objective 3.3: To support the successful reentry of individuals with disabilities exiting the correctional systems and reentering employment, Maine DVR will strengthen its services to this population through the following strategies:

 a.
 Building on a successful pilot effort, Maine DVR will partner with the Department of Corrections and the Bureau of Employment Services to expand delivery of a targeted pre-release “Career Exploration Workshop” to state and county correctional facilities throughout the state. b.
-Strengthen DVR participation in the Reentry Network, leading to increased knowledge of resources and supports to promote employment and reduce recidivism. c.
+Strengthen DVR participation in the Reentry Network – and other justice advisory groups - leading to increased knowledge of resources and supports to promote employment and reduce recidivism. c.
 Maintain “Corrections Liaisons” in each office.
 Liaisons will be paired with regional correctional facilities leading to increased collaboration and timely pre-release referrals.
 Liaisons will participate in joint DVR/Department of Corrections quarterly meetings leading to increased coordination of services for mutual clients. d.
-Provide annual staff training on best practices leading to successful employment for individuals with a criminal history.
+Provide annual staff training on best practices leading to successful employment for individuals with a criminal history. e.
+Increase access to Pre-Employment and other Transition services for youth through coordination with Maine Youth Center staff and educators.

 Objective 3.4: To support successful employment of individuals who are Veterans, DVR will strengthen its services to this population through the following strategies: